avaneev/biteopt/README.md

 useful "reference points" to the method.
 Removing these "short-cuts" will increase average convergence time of the method, but in most cases won't impact method's ability to find a global solution.
-"Short-cuts" are used only in 6% of objective function evaluations.
+"Short-cuts" are used only in 5% of objective function evaluations.

-3. The method uses resetting counters instead of direct probability evaluation.
-This was done to reduce method's overhead (it was important to keep overhead low so that optimization of method's own hyper-parameters does not take too much time).
+3. In some instances, the method uses resetting counters instead of direct probability evaluation.
+This was done to reduce method's overhead.
 In practice, resetting counters are equivalent to `if( getRndValue() < Probability )` constructs, and actually provide slightly better convergence properties, probably due to some "state automata" effect.

 4. The method uses LCG pseudo-random number generator due to its efficiency.
 The method was also tested with a more statistically-correct PRNG and the difference turned out to be negligible.

-5. The method of selection of initial solution vectors slightly affects success rate when solving test problem suites.
-Initialization method evolved over time, but there may still be a place for improvement present.

 ## Users ##